grantmacken/nginx-exist/README.md

  Install Location:
- On our local machine I install eXist into '/usr/local' (see congfig) /usr/local out of the box is owned by root, so I change this by `sudo chown -R $USER /usr/local
+ On our local machine I install eXist into '/usr/local' (see congfig) /usr/local out of the box is owned by root, so I change this by `sudo chown -R $USER /usr/local.
 Because we are changing some system files we will need to run as sudo, however when when you ssh to your remote VPS, you should be root so no need to sudo

-Unless we are changing stystem files the makefile will change ownership back to user.
+The Make script will change ownership back to user, unless we are changing system files

-Install: cd into this directory a run `sudo make`
+Install: cd into this directory a run `sudo make eXist`

 This will
 1. establish the latest eXist version
 2. download latest eXist install jar
 3. create the expect install script.
 This is used to automate installation